 - This paddle program (boats, equipment and trained leaders) are FREE-OF-CHARGE (AN INSURANCE FEE WILL BE COLLECTED, SEE BELOW) to participants 16 yrs and older.
 Due to insurance regulations, no one under 16 yrs old will be permitted on trips.
 A parent must accompany participants 16-18 yrs old.

 - Sebago Canoe Club will COLLECT a $10.00 mandatory insurance fee.
-This fee is sent directly to the insurance company.
-No one may participate in this program without the Insurance Waiver being signed.
+No one may participate in this program without signing our insurance waiver.